-The past few days, we have been discussing social studies' topic generally and, more specifically, home studies in yesterday’s blog post.
-If you have not done so already, I recommend that you go back and read those posts because they will help pick up today’s subject matter.
+The past few days, we have been discussing social studies topics generally and, more specifically, home studies in yesterday's blog post.
+If you have not done so already, I recommend that you go back and read those posts because they will help pick up today's subject matter.

-In today’s blog post, I would like to talk to you all about a specific area of home studies- the reference letter.
+In today's blog post, I would like to talk to you about a specific home studies area- the reference letter.
 As a part of the home study, you will be asked to give the social study evaluator a list of references that you believe can speak to your experience and temperament as a parent.
 As with anything else related to a family law case, there is a recommended method for completing this portion of the case.

 You will usually be expected to provide the name and contact information for at least three references at a minimum.
-I have some information and perspective I would like to present to you regarding who you may want to use as a reference and what the emphasis of the letter should be.
+I have some information and perspective I would like to present to you regarding who you may want to use as a reference and the emphasis of the letter.

 Point the social study evaluator towards family and non-family members

-The social study evaluator would like to gain as varied a perspective on your parenting acumen and skills as possible.
+The social study evaluator would like to gain as varied a perspective on parenting understanding and skills possible.
 This means that talking to four people who will say the same thing from the same vantage point probably will not be all that helpful.
-Therefore, consider using people like teachers, neighbors, family friends, and even co-workers of yours.
-These people will likely be able to provide a different perspective from your parents and have more credibility due to their not having a “dog in the fight.”
+Therefore, consider using people like teachers, neighbors, family friends, and even your co-workers.
+These people will likely be able to provide a different perspective from your parents and have more credibility due to their not having a "dog in the fight."

 Listen to the instructions from the social study evaluator and follow them.

-You do not get extra credit for providing more references than are requested by the social study evaluator.
-In fact, with limited time to spend on your evaluation, the evaluator may actually hold it against you that you provided him or her with more than the requested amount of references.
+You do not get extra credit for providing more references than the social study evaluator requested.
+In fact, with limited time to spend on your evaluation, the evaluator may hold it against you that you provided them with more than the requested amount of references.

-At a certain point, it becomes an issue of instruction following- just like when you were in school.
+It becomes an issue of instruction following at a certain point- just like when you were in school.
 The social study evaluator wants to see if you can follow the rules prescribed for whatever process you are involved in.
-This may not be the fairest comparison, but would it be outrageous to think that because you cannot follow the instructions of a social study evaluator that you also would not be able to follow the instructions of a district court judge?
+This may not be the fairest comparison, but would it be outrageous to think that because you cannot follow the instructions of a social study evaluator's instructions, you also would not be able to follow the instructions of a district court judge?

-If you feel like you absolutely have to turn over as many references as possible to the social study evaluator, I would recommend having your attorney contact him or her to see if that is allowable or even possible.
+If you feel like you have to turn over as many references as possible to the social study evaluator, I would recommend having your attorney contact them to see if that is allowable or even possible.